 Passing a mucus plug is a sign that your cervix is dilating and that your body is preparing for birth.
 Labor could be hours, days, or even weeks away as the cervix gradually opens.
 Be on the lookout for first signs of labor.

-It is usually clear, slightly pink or blood-tinged in color.
-It can be stringy mucous or sticky discharge.
+The mucus plug is usually clear, slightly pink or blood-tinged in color.
+The mucus plug can be stringy mucous or sticky discharge.
 Some women might not notice the loss of their mucus plug since there is already an increase in vaginal discharge during pregnancy.
 For some women, it comes out all at once.
 For others, it comes out gradually and you may not even know it.
 You many only see it when wiping after going to the bathroom.

 You should call your healthcare provider immediately if your discharge suddenly becomes bright red and the amount of discharge exceeds an ounce (about two tablespoons), indicating the possibility of a complication such as a placenta previa or placental abruption.